botwiki/botwiki.org/content/bots/telegram-bots/MetricsBot.md

 Robots: index,follow
 */

-[MetricsBot](http://telegram.me/MetricsBot) is a other bot created by [@alukyanov](https://twitter.com/http://telegram.me/alukyanov).

-Displays your Google Analytics data
+[MetricsBot](http://telegram.me/MetricsBot) is a bot created by [@alukyanov](http://telegram.me/alukyanov) that displays your Google Analytics data in Telegram.